nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-designer-git-access.md

 1. Commit and push your changes

 {{#> callout type='info' heading='Branch Usage'}}
-It is also possible to use any existing feature branch (feature branches are all named `feature/branch-name`) to push your changes.
+It is also possible to use any existing feature branch (feature branches are all named `feature/branch-name`) or master to push your changes.
 Nevertheless, we recommend using a dedicated branch to have more control.
 {{/callout}}

 ### Checking and Integrating the Result
 Have a look at your changes in Studio:

 1. Checkout the feature/your-branch-name branch if needed
-1. Pull changes
+1. Pull changes.
+Studio checks every 10 seconds for new commits to pull.
 1. You can follow the procedure described in the [Studio configuration review how-to]({{page page='how-to-review-nuxeo-studio-configuration'}}) to integrate your changes in the master branch.